 When Congressman Joe Barton was forced by House Republican leaders to retract his apology to BP, it seemed he had been fully chastened by the top Republicans in the House.
 As one House Republican aide said, Barton "was told, apologize, immediately.
 Or you will lose your position, immediately" that same day.

-Obama's treatment of BP a "Chicago-style political shakedown."
+It's worth pointing out that criticizing Obama's BP escrow wasn't really what got him in trouble: the Republican Study Committee, the main conservative caucus in the GOP's congressional ranks, had already called Obama's treatment of BP a "Chicago-style political shakedown."
 Barton's error, from one standpoint, was rather taking that criticism too far and actually apologizing to BP.
 The American Spectator article makes similar arguments to those already made by conservative House Republicans.